albarran/TopicsCausalInference/growth.md

 Not so big...

-Nevertheless, the number of covariates is large relative to the sample size $\Rightarrow$ variable selection is important!
+Nevertheless, the number of covariates is large relative to the sample size, so variable selection is important!

    * [R code](https://github.com/albarran/TopicsCausalInference/blob/main/code/Growth.R)